 In fact, constructive arguing and bickering can be beneficial for couples and can even strengthen their relationships.
 Research has shown that couples who argue constructively and have the ability to compromise can have healthier relationships than those who do not.

-Bickering is not a bad thing as it can actually help to build trust, create an understanding between couples, and provide them the opportunity to honestly express their feelings and opinions.
+Bickering is not a bad thing, as it can actually help to build trust, create an understanding between couples, and provide them with the opportunity to honestly express their feelings and opinions.
 Couples can also develop a sense of humor and stay connected through bickering.

 What is Bickering?

-Constructive bickering happens when couples feel comfortable enough to tease, poke fun, and disagree with each other without feeling threatened, and does not result in big fights.
-It is important to note that there is a big difference between bickering and name-calling, and insults.
+Constructive bickering happens when couples feel comfortable enough to tease, poke fun, and disagree with each other without feeling threatened, and it does not result in big fights.
+It is important to note that there is a big difference between bickering, name-calling, and insults.
 Bickering does not include big aggressive arguments.